minkyu-choi04/Machine-Learning-Interviews/src/MLSD/mlsd-metrics.md

   - Recommendation Systems: CTR is used to measure how effectively recommended items attract user clicks.
 - Search Engines: CTR is used to evaluate the quality of search results.
 High CTR for a search result indicates that it was relevant to the user's query.

 * Conversion Rate: Conversion Rate measures the percentage of users who take a specific desired action after interacting with an item, such as making a purchase, signing up for a newsletter, or filling out a form.
-It helps assess the effectiveness of a call to action.
+It helps assess the effectiveness of a call to action. (engagement rate와 비슷한데, conversion rate는 "얼마나 많은 유저가"를 측정하고, engagement rate는 "얼마나 많은 활동을" 측정함. )

 * Bounce Rate: Bounce Rate calculates the percentage of users who visit a webpage or view an item but leave without taking any further action, such as navigating to another page or interacting with additional content.
 A high bounce rate may indicate that users are not finding the content engaging.